Rose Creek, Minnesota

-Rose Creek is a city in Windom Township, Mower County, Minnesota, United States.
-The population was 394 at the 2010 census.
+Rose Creek is a city in Mower County, Minnesota, United States.
+The population was 397 at the 2020 census.

 History

 Rose Creek was laid out in 1868 when the railroad was extended to that point.
 The city was named for nearby Rose Creek.
-A post office was established at Rose Creek in 1868.
+A post office was established at the community in 1868.
 Rose Creek was incorporated in 1899.

+Todd Nelson, an 18-year-old high school senior from Rose Creek, devised an experiment on how weightlessness affected insects that was carried on board STS-3, the third launch of Space Shuttle Columbia, in March 1982.